A Vegan Guide to Animal Fibers

-As a vegan company we often get asked why we don't carry certain materials like down, leather, wool, and silk.
+As a vegan I often get asked why I don’t wear or share certain materials like down, leather, wool, and silk.
 And it's a great question!

 FEATHERS & DOWN

-Down is the soft layer of feathers closest to a bird's skin known for its insulating qualities.
-While we definitely don't think ducks want you to be cold, they probably also wouldn't choose to be plucked alive (we'll spare you the photos) or become a byproduct of the notoriously cruel fois gras and meat industry.
-And fortunately there's a better option: innovative vegan down can provide the same warmth without the suffering, so keep your eyes out for faux and manmade down.
+Down is the soft layer of feathers closest to a bird's skin, known for its insulating qualities and frequently used in fashion and home goods.
+While I definitely don't think ducks and geese want you to be cold, they probably also wouldn't choose to be plucked alive (as often happens - I’ll spare you the photos) or to become a byproduct of the notoriously cruel fois gras and meat industries.

 Leather is not only a major environmental hazard, but it also might not be coming from the animal you think it is.
-Most of the world's leather comes from China, where due to lower production costs, dogs are often killed in terrible ways (that we won't show you!) to be used for small leather goods.
+Most of the world's leather comes from China, where due to lower production costs dogs are often killed in really sad ways (that I won't show you!) to be used for small leather goods.
 Dog leather is visually indistinguishable from cow leather, so there is no way for consumers to know which animal they are buying - and consumers deserve to know what they are buying!
-With vegan fashion, all of our wallets, belts, bags, and shoes are always animal-free so you can always know which animal they are made from (none!).
-For more information on vegan leather alternatives, check out our Official Guide to Vegan Leather Alternatives or some great facts about the sustainability of vegan leather.

 Even if you are buying the cow leather you think you are, it is ranked as the textile with the highest environmental impact - plus, there’s really no nice way to take the skin off someone.

 Luckily it’s very easy to avoid leather with so many vegan options that look and feel like the real thing, made from everything from plastics to pineapples.